-Property Туре Description URL Attribute Notes connection attributes separated by semicolons.
+Property Туре Description URL Attribute Notes connectionAttr String Set to the list of Derby embedded connection attributes separated by semicolons.
+Various This property is also available using EmbeddedDataSource.
 See the Derby Reference Manual for more information about the various connection attributes. createDatabase String If set to create, create the database specified with the databaseName property. create This property is also available using EmbeddedDataSource.
 See the Derby Reference Manual for more information.
 Similar to setting connect to create=true.
 Only create is allowed; other values equate to null.
 The result of conflicting settings of createDatabase, shutdownDatabase, and connectionAttrik is undefined. shutdownDataba String If set to shutdown, shut down the database specified with the databaseName property. shutdown This property is also available using EmbeddedDataSource.
 See the Derby Reference Manual for more information.
 Similar to setting connect to shutdown=true.
 Only shutdown is allowed; other values equate to null.
 The result of conflicting settings of createDatabase, shutdownDatabase, and connectionAttrik is undefined.
+If

-If authentication and SQL authorization are both enabled, database shutdown is restricted to the database owner.
+Property Туре Description URL Attribute Notes authentication and SQL authorization are both enabled, database shutdown is restricted to the database owner.